Blosc/c-blosc2/ROADMAP.md

 Increase diversity
 ------------------

-* We strive to make our team as diverse as possible.
-We are actively looking into more women and people from a variety of cultures to join our team.
+* **We strive to make our team as diverse as possible:**  we are actively looking into more women and people from a variety of cultures to join our team.
 Update: we are glad to have Marta Iborra, our first female among us; thanks to the Python Software Foundation for providing funds for allowing this.